21+ Vault

 Malus domestica 'Honeycrisp'

-The gold standard of eating apples.
-Explosive crunch, balanced sweet-tart flavor.
+Crisp eating apple with balanced sweet-tart flavor.
 Needs a pollinator partner and cold winters.
-Worth every year of waiting.

 Elberta Peach